Honors Program students take an integrated sequence of six

 by developing a project proposal under the guidance of a faculty

 mentor, constructing a project timeline, and researching the

-available bibliographical and material resources.
+available bibliographical and material resources as well as taking

 Senior Honors Project (HON 499)

 This course involves the completion of an original research